 As such, folks with ovaries who have family members diagnosed with PCOS should follow the appropriate diet and lifestyle recommendations that I will be highlighting in more detail in future posts, but which include: Low GI diet, appropriate stress management, physical activity, support of adrenals or thyroid if they are of concern, and weight management.

 In this type of PCOS diet may play a role due to the lack of nutrients being consumed, excessive fasting, or chronic restriction of a specific macronutrient (Ruper 24).

-The role diet plays in Type 2 PCOS is more due to the stress response elicited by the chronic restrictions these women may be placing themselves under to maintain or achieve a desirable body weight.
+The role diet plays in Type 2 PCOS is more due to the stress response elicited by the chronic restrictions these folks may be placing themselves under to maintain or achieve a desirable body weight.

-This type of PCOS is less common and so is also less studied than Type 1, so often underweight patients may be told by doctors that in order to treat their condition they have to lose weight (Ruper 15), a strategy that, for obvious reasons, is unlikely to be beneficial to the women.
+This type of PCOS is less common and so is also less studied than Type 1, so often underweight patients may be told by doctors that in order to treat their condition they have to lose weight (Ruper 15), a strategy that, for obvious reasons, is unlikely to be beneficial to them.

 The major cause of this type of PCOS is attributed to the stress response in the body caused by either emotional, physical, psychological, or metabolic stress.

 As mentioned above calorie, micro- or macro-nutrient restriction may be a significant causative factor in the development of PCOS.
 Fat cells secrete estrogen, so when a person loses an excessive amount of weight their estrogen levels drop signalling the hypothalamus that energy stores are too low to support fertility (Ruper 28-9).

 This signal will typically only happen if a person’s estrogen drops below their “set point,” which is dependent on each individual’s development, size, and hormone environment throughout puberty (Ruper 29).